DennisMudd/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD Student in Infection & Immunity
+role: PhD Student (Probationary) in Infection & Immunity

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: University of Cambridge
+  - name: Department of Medicine, University of Cambridge
     url: https://www.cam.ac.uk/

 # Short bio (displayed in user profile at end of posts)